dtudk/pythonsupport-page/docs/src/about.rst

 This is a major transitioning from licensed software (with paid support).

-Moving to new software infrastructure will undoubtedly cause some disturbance to the teaching eco-system.
+Moving to new software infrastructure will undoubtedly cause some disturbance to the teaching ecosystem.

 The Python support, supporting the Polytechnical Foundational courses is a support unit build around the Python infrastructure to assist